offensive-packaging/documentation/apache2/index.md

    -f       Force opening of log on program start.
    -D       Create parent directories of log file.
    -t       Truncate logfile instead of rotating, tail friendly.
+   -T       Truncate logfiles opened for rotation, but not the initial logfile.
    -e       Echo log to stdout for further processing.
    -c       Create log even if it is empty.
    -n num   Rotate file by adding suffixes '.1', '.2', ..., '.num'.